NREL/AESD/06-haskell.md

 #### Database Queries

-The AESD Records servers have been implemented for the most common database backends.
+The Records API servers have been implemented for the most common database backends.
 Each server takes a single command-line argument specifying a YAML [@yaml] configuration file with the parametes in the table below.

 | Parameter   | Description                                | PostgreSQL                 | MySQL                      | SQLite3           | ODBC                       |
 |-------------|--------------------------------------------|----------------------------|----------------------------|-------------------|----------------------------|